wwu-pi/tutorials/README.md

 Each lecture has to have an `index.md` file that describes the lecture and also serves as a landing page for the respective lecture.
 The file has to start with the Liquid declaration of the lecture's full title and the document's layout (`lecture` will automatically generate table of contents/tutorials).
-The lecture's full title is used in the overview, the lecture's landing page, and at the top of each tutorials.
+The lecture's full title is used in the overview, the lecture's landing page, and at the top of each tutorial.
 ```
 ---
 title: Enterprise Application Integration